src-d/jgit-spark-connector/README.md

 Notebooks under examples folder will be included on the image.

-To build and run a container with the Jupyter server:
+To run a container with the Jupyter server:

 ```bash
 $ make docker-run